-In 2017, Adviser entered into a solicitor's arrangement with the principals of Croft Leominster, Inc. Croft is another investment adviser in Baltimore that plans to wind down its business in the near future.
+In 2017, Adviser entered into a solicitor's arrangement with the principals of Croft Leominster, Inc. Croft is another investment adviser in Baltimore that closed its business on December 31, 2017.
 Croft is not affiliated with Adviser.
-Under this proposed solicitor arrangement, Croft's principals will receive a percentage of the management fee received by Adviser from the Croft clients that Croft refers to Adviser.
+Under this solicitor arrangement, Croft's principals receive a percentage of the management fee received by Adviser from the Croft clients that Croft referred to Adviser for a period of five years.